Baking · Retro Classics

 Method

 2. Arrange the fruit.
-Pat the rings very dry, lay them over the caramel, cherry in the centre of each.
+Pat the rings very dry, lay them over the caramel, cherry in the center of each.

 3. Sponge.
 Cream the butter and sugar until pale.
 Eggs one at a time, then fold in the flour, vanilla and pineapple juice.